 Trails at the Ragged Mountain Natural Area are CLOSED DURING CONSTRUCTION OF THE NEW DAM.
 The trails that will be lost due to the construction (approximately 1/4 of the total system) will be rebuilt during the construction process so when the area re-opens the trails are already in place for use.
-The area will reopen in 2014 when the construction is complete.
+The area will reopen in late summer 2014 when the construction is complete.

 The section of RTF trail between Sunset Avenue bridge and McElroy Drive is closed while we work to obtain private property permission for the trail.
 Please use the posted detour around Jefferson Park Circle.

 West McIntire Multi-use Trail - The corridor for this trail in the woods behind the fire station is paved.
 The two bridges will be under construction later this fall.
 The trail route was carefully selected to avoid loss of large trees, so the trail will have minimal impact on the forest canopy of the park.
-The trail construction is expected to by complete by spring 2013.

 NEWS - Please also note that the culvert under the railroad to/from Greenbrier Park is not open for public use at this time.
 The City is working with the railroad on safe and legal trail accommodations for the future, possibly using the culvert.